fengboyue/jsdk/docs/en/jsfx.md

 ```

 ### Value/iniValue and Reset
-The value is the current value of a widget, the iniValue is the default value when a widget be initiated.
+The value is the current value of a widget, the <code>iniValue</code> is default value when a widget be initiated.
-After reset, the value of a widget will be overwritten by its iniValue.
+After reset, the value of a widget will be overwritten by its <code>iniValue</code>.

 Sample code: